 Appalachia Service Project (ASP)

 Every summer for one week, Northminster youth and adults travel to Central Appalachia in the U.S. to do home construction projects for impoverished people in the region.
-This mission trip is through an organization called Appalachian Service Project (ASP) that was started by a Methodist minister named Glen “Tex” Evans in 1969.
-We are going into the 50th Year of ASP!
+This mission trip is through an organization called Appalachian Service Project (ASP) that was started by a Methodist minister named Glen “Tex” Evans in 1969 and now celebrating more than 50 years of serving people in the Appalachia Region!
 The stated goal of ASP is to transform lives through the work of making homes warmer, safer and drier.
-Over the past thirteen years of involvement with ASP, the members and friends of Northminster have witnessed a transformation in the lives of youth and adult volunteers as well as in the lives of the families who received help.
+Over the past fifteen years of involvement with ASP, the members and friends of Northminster have witnessed a transformation in the lives of youth and adult volunteers as well as in the lives of the families who received help.
 ASP reaches out to people in need right where they are, just as they are.
 This open and compassionate approach has a profound impact on everyone involved.
 It is amazing what God can do in just a week.

 ASP trips are enormously rewarding for our young people, teaching them valuable lessons in teamwork and helping others, as well as learning practical construction skills.
 Group training and bonding for the trip begins in January, with fundraising events to help raise money to cover the construction materials, transportation, housing, and food costs for the trip.
-In 2018 we are sending 140 youth and adults with a budget of almost $90,000!
+In 2022 we are sending 78 youth and adults with a budget of over $60,000!

 For more information on how you or your teenage son or daughter can participate in ASP, contact Al Williams.